How it started

 Why llamas?
-That's the question we hear most often.
+That's the question I hear most often.

-As avid trekkers and hunters, our trips into the mountains were limited by heavy packs that made us fall short of goals.
+As an trekker and hunter, the trips into the mountains were limited by heavy packs that made us fall short of goals.

-We looked into horses and goats as pack animals, but horses eat too much, are too loud when hunting, and can't navigate the difficult terrain we often explore.
-Goats have their own set of problems.
+I looked into horses and goats as pack animals, but horses eat too much, are too loud when hunting, and can't navigate the difficult terrain we often explore.
+Goats aren't aloud in the shoshone national forest, because of possible disease transmission to big horn sheep.

 We now share our love of these canine-like camelids through Cody Llama Trekking, which will introduce you to the amazing world of llama trekking.